 - G 7.4.1 A number of case studies have been undertaken to illustrate the range of application.
-These are listed below, and more detail on each is in the relevant Appendix: - York Scarborough (see Appendix A); - Skipton Carlisle (see Appendix B); - Skipton Lancaster (see Appendix C); - North Cotswold Line (see Appendix D); - Newport to Crewe (see Appendix E); - Anglian Branches (see Appendix F). - G 7.4.2 The review of York Scarborough was undertaken by Network Rail; the other studies were part of T1163 and more detail for them is available in the project report. - G 7.4.3 The case studies in Appendices A to E are desk-based studies and have not so far been progressed to implementation.
-Implementation of a proposed new or changed LDPS would follow normal industry processes including Network Change, Vehicle Change and Route Compatibility, including consideration of any potential dis-benefit to current users. - G 7.4.4 As described in Appendix F, LDPSs on the Anglian Branches were changed from SP to MU, using the Network Change process, so that the new units, which meet the requirements for MU but not for SP, are able to utilise the differentials. - G 7.4.5 These case study routes demonstrate the potential for realising 'bankable' benefits from the application of LDPSs across a variety of rolling stock / infrastructure combinations.
-These are only examples, and each potential application will be different. - G 7.4.6 In most cases, the absence of regular workings of freight or locomotive-hauled passenger stock means that the use of an LDPS, rather than simply increasing the line speed, allows the relatively lightweight and better braked stock currently in use to take advantage of opportunities for higher-speed operation on existing or lightly upgraded infrastructure while avoiding major works to track, structures or signalling and managing the risk of accelerated asset degradation.
+These are listed below, and more detail on each is in the relevant Appendix:

+- York Scarborough (see Appendix A);

+- Skipton Carlisle (see Appendix B);

+- Skipton Lancaster (see Appendix C);

+- North Cotswold Line (see Appendix D);

+- Newport to Crewe (see Appendix E);

+- Anglian Branches (see Appendix F).

+- G 7.4.2 The review of York Scarborough was undertaken by Network Rail; the other studies were part of T1163 and more detail for them is available in the project report.

+- G 7.4.3 These case study routes demonstrate the potential for realising 'bankable' benefits from the application of LDPSs across a variety of rolling stock / infrastructure combinations.
+These are only examples, and each potential application will be different.

+- G 7.4.4 In most cases, the absence of regular workings of freight or locomotive-hauled passenger stock means that the use of an LDPS, rather than simply increasing the line speed, allows the relatively lightweight and better braked stock currently in use to take advantage of opportunities for higher-speed operation on existing or lightly upgraded infrastructure while avoiding major works to track, structures or signalling and managing the risk of accelerated asset degradation.

-G 7.4.7 The post-COVID rail industry is likely to be in need of low-cost / quick impact initiatives to help to restore the attractiveness of train travel.
+- G 7.4.5 The post-COVID rail industry is likely to be in need of low-cost / quick impact initiatives to help to restore the attractiveness of train travel.